 How To Choose The Right Electric Dog Fence

-There are tons of electric fence options on the market that have different features and way different price tags, so making the right choice is difficult.
-Here are the things you need to know about an electric dog fence before buying one.
+There are tons of electric fence options on the market that have different features with a range of price tags, so making the right choice is difficult.

 A traditional, physical fence is a classic option.
-However, if you own a large property, that might cost you a couple of monthly paychecks.
+However, if you own a large property, that might end up costly and impractical.
 Another possible choice is an invisible dog fence (1).

 "In so many communities, traditional fencing is not allowed.
 Underground fencing keeps the dog on the lawn and free to amble around, chase a ball, and interact with family all within the boundary."
 Amy Robinson, CPDT-KA for PetMD

 Not only is that the more affordable choice, but it’s also a way of obedience training.
 After a certain trial-and-error period, your pooch will know the limits of wonder and enjoy the freedom the electric fence provides.